 x, 109 pages

 Includes bibliographical references (pages 105-109).

 Copyright 2011 Erin Kimberly Main

 Main, Erin Kimberly.
-"Constitutive mechanical properties of carpal tunnel soft tissue structures." master's thesis, University of Iowa, 2011.
+"Constitutive mechanical properties of carpal tunnel soft tissue structures."
+MS (Master of Science) thesis, University of Iowa, 2011.